LucasJMO/E6Plus/classes/Rogue.md

 **Defensive Roll**: If an attack (from a weapon or some other blow) would reduce a rogue to 0 or fewer hit points.
 The rogue may attempt a reflex saving throw (DC = damage dealt).
 If the save succeeds, he takes only half damage from the blow.

-**Hide in Plain Sight**: A rogue with hide in plain sight can use the Hide skill even while being observed (as long as he is within 10 feet of some sort of shadow).
-He cannot however, hide in his own shadow.
+**Fast Movement**: The rogue gains a +10 foot enhancement to his land speed.
+Apply this bonus before modifying the rogue's speed because of any load carried or armor.

 **Greater Improved Healing**: A rogue gains an enhancement to their natural healing abilities.
 For every 60 minutes a rogue spends out of combat they recover 1 hitpoint.
 This is in addition to hitpoints regained via other methods (resting for example).

+**Hide in Plain Sight**: A rogue with hide in plain sight can use the Hide skill even while being observed (as long as he is within 10 feet of some sort of shadow).
+He cannot however, hide in his own shadow.

 **Improved Evasion**: This ability works like evasion, except that while the rogue still takes no damage on a successful Reflex saving throw against attacks henceforth she takes only half damage on a failed save.
 A helpless rogue does not gain the benefit of improved evasion.